conda-forge/conda-forge.github.io/news/2024-09-08-output-validation-changes.md

-# Changes Feedstock Output Validation Procedure
+# Changes to the Feedstock Output Validation Procedure

 We have changed our feedstock output validation procedure.
 Instead of automatically adding new packages to existing feedstocks (e.g., when a new output is added), we will now